prgaero/prgaero.github.io/project4b.md

 You can have ANY number of trials in 15 mins for both combined.
 Only the best trial will be graded.
 **THE ENTIRE AREA WILL HAVE FEATURES (CARPETS)!!**

+LIVE DEMO WILL BE ON CLASS TIMINGS AT IRB 0108.

 <a name='hw'></a>
 ## 7. Hardware Tips